 Patricia Grande Montana

-Before joining the law faculty in 2003, Professor Montana was a litigation associate at the New York office of Latham & Watkins.
-While at Latham & Watkins, Professor Montana practiced complex civil litigation, concentrating on intellectual property matters.
+Before joining the faculty, Professor Montana was a litigation attorney at the New York office of Latham & Watkins.
+There, she practiced complex civil litigation, concentrating on intellectual property matters.
 She also committed considerable time to pro bono work, including representing low-income battered women in custody, child support, and divorce proceedings.
 Professor Montana was also a member of the firm’s Paralegal Committee, which hired, supervised, and trained paralegals.

 Professor Montana is a member of Phi Beta Kappa.
 She is also a member of the New York, Connecticut, and Massachusetts Bar Associations.